Fairmile C motor gun boat

 The Fairmile C motor gun boat was a type of motor gunboat designed by Norman Hart of Fairmile Marine for the Royal Navy.
-An intermediate design, twenty-four boats were built in 1941 receiving the designations MGB 312–335.
+An intermediate design, twenty-four boats were ordered on 27 August 1940 from Fairmile Marine in kit form and were assembled at multiple boatbuilders' yards and completed in 1941; they were initially rated as Motor Launches (ML), but received the designation Motor Gun Boats (MGB) on 1 August 1941, being numbered MGB 312–335.

 Design

-The Fairmile type C was a reuse of the hull form of the type A but with the lessons learned from the type A incorporated in terms of steering and deck layout.
+The Fairmile type C was a re-use of the hull form of the type A but with the lessons learned from the type A incorporated in terms of steering and deck layout.
+They were constructed with hard chine prefabricated double diagonal mahogany hulls over plywood frames.
+The hull was subdivided into nine watertight compartments.
+Steering was originally by inside hydraulic steering, then changed to dual steering, with upper bridge steering; they had two underslung rudders.